 In Canada, carrying knives in public isn’t illegal unless:

-- They are not utility knives (although even utility knives like Swiss knives can be interpreted as weapons).
+• They are not utility knives (although even Swiss knives can be interpreted as weapons).

-We advise not to carry blades in public to avoid legal trouble, especially the illegal types.
-If you want to collect them, it’s better to keep them in your home, safely stored.
+We advise you not to carry blades in public, especially the illegal types, to avoid legal trouble.
+If you want to collect them, it’s better to keep them safely stored in your home.

 If you wish to carry them for self-defence, try not to, and employ other self-defence methods instead.

-Depending on your district, you might be able to carry a knife in your car.
+Depending on your district, you can carry a knife in your car.

-Lastly, when transporting blades, please keep them in safe storage, folded, and safely packaged.
-We hope you found this guide on if it’s legal to carry a sword or knife in Canada helpful.
+When transporting blades, please keep them in safe storage, folded, and safely packaged.
+We hope you found this guide on whether it’s legal to carry a sword or knife in Canada helpful.